-If you want your child potty trained in three days, you’ll need to be consistent above all else.
+If you want your child potty trained in 3 days, you’ll need to be consistent above all else.
 Thus, set aside a time when you focus on the flusher: a three-day weekend or a holiday.
-Don’t deviate from the schedule and focus completely: give a crap only about pee and poop.
+Don’t deviate from the potty training schedule and focus completely: give a crap only about pee and poop.

-To start, put your kid in underwear.
+To start, put your kid in underwear as soon as they wake up.
 You might think that putting your child in underwear before they’re potty trained is a giant waste of money and, yes, you’d be right: they’ll ruin pair after pair.
 But underwear is uncomfortable when it’s wet, ultimately deterring your child from peeing in it.
 If you put your child in underwear with cartoon characters, it’ll be more effective: Heaven forbid they soil Sponge Bob.

 Next, tell them what you’re looking to accomplish.
 Explain the point of the potty and why it’s better than diapers.
 On the first day, lay this on thick so your child learns to correlate a full bladder with running to the loo.

 Then give them liquids.
 In order to teach your child how to use the bathroom, they’ll actually need to use the bathroom.
 Plying them with water and juice is a good way to assure this happens.
-Once they’re primed, place them on the potty at consistent intervals – either every fifteen or thirty minutes – and keep them there even if they say they don’t need to go.
-This doesn’t mean your child has to remain seated until they’ve read Cosmo from front to back, but encourage them to last several minutes.
+Once they’re primed, place them on the potty at consistent intervals – either every thirty or sixty minutes – and keep them there even if they say they don’t need to go.
+This doesn’t mean your child has to remain seated until they’ve read Cosmo from front to back but encourage them to last several minutes.
 Repeat this process throughout the day.

 The second day involves repeating much of the first.
 However, it also comes with its own difficulty because not all kids acclimate as quickly as you’d hoped.
 If that’s the case, know that accidents happen: even if your child takes to the toilet like fish to the sea, they’ll slip-up occasionally.
 Some kids get distracted and forget.
 Others opt to poop in the storage closet.
 But if your child uses the toilet much more often than they do the living room rug, you’ll know they’re making progress.